 An annual celebration of local and regional New York State art, the Clothesline Festival at the Memorial Art Gallery relied on the talents of more than 450 volunteers this past year to coordinate two days of live entertainment, favorite food vendors, creative workshops, and special events.

-This past year, parents of current students in 16 cities across the country opened their homes to welcome incoming students and families to the University community this past year.
-Providing the opportunity for our newest Yellowjackets to connect with alumni and one another, the success of these annual send-off events relies on the generosity of parent volunteers.
+This past year, alumni and parents in 18 cities across the world hosted events to welcome incoming students and families to the University community.
+Providing the opportunity for our newest Yellowjackets to connect with one another and students, the success of these annual Welcome Celebrations relies on the generosity of alumni and parent volunteers.

 Supporting the Wilmot Cancer Institute

 Every year, students help shape the University of Rochester’s future by giving back to the most meaningful part of their University experience.
 Through volunteer groups like the Senior Class Council and Senior Giving Committee, students educate their classmates on the importance of philanthropy.
-This year, the Class of 2017 surpassed all goals and set a new record for the Senior Giving Campaign with 58.6% of seniors participating!
+This year, the Class of 2018 supported more than 185 areas within the University resulting in 57% of the senior class participating in their Senior Giving Campaign!

 Emphasizing the importance of donor and volunteer support within their communities, these volunteers share personal connections, providing opportunities to demonstrate the importance of philanthropy in achieving the University of Rochester’s mission.